-Vaccines are an effective immunity booster and help to reduce chances of infection by working with your child’s natural immunity5.
-The National Childhood Immunisation Programme (NCIP) in Singapore provides vaccines for TB (BCG), hepatitis B (HepB), diphteria, pertussis and tetanus (DTaP), poliomyelitis (IPV/OPV), Haemophilus influenzae type b (Hib), measles, mumps and rubella (MMR), pneumococcal disease (PCV), and human papillomavirus (HPV) - of which only diphteria and measles vaccines are mandatory by law6.
+Vaccines are an effective method on how to boost immunity for children and help to reduce chances of infection by working with your child’s natural immunity5.
+The National Childhood Immunisation Programme (NCIP) in Singapore provides vaccines for TB (BCG), hepatitis B (HepB), diphtheria, pertussis and tetanus (DTaP), poliomyelitis (IPV/OPV), Haemophilus influenzae type b (Hib), measles, mumps and rubella (MMR), pneumococcal disease (PCV), and human papillomavirus (HPV) — of which only diphtheria and measles vaccines are mandatory by law6.
 Consult your healthcare provider to know how you can get your child immunized.

-Teaching good hygiene practices to young children can be a hard job for parents, but it is essential.
+Teaching good hygiene practices to young children can be a hard job for parents, but it is an essential part of how to boost immunity.
 Good hygiene habits such as regular flossing of their teeth, covering their mouth when coughing or sneezing, taking a bath daily, and washing their hands7 can have long-term, positive impacts on their wellbeing.

 Washing their hands properly can significantly reduce their risk of contracting illnesses8.
 Since children use their hands often (touching surfaces, eating with their hands, playing with toys), washing them frequently can help strengthen a child’s immunity, and even be effective against antibiotic resistance8.
 This is especially important in the new normal of COVID-19.

-It is essential to watch what your children eat and ensure that they have all the necessary nutrients in the right amounts.
-Some of the food that you look to incorporate in your child’s diet include:
+It is essential to watch what your child eats and ensure that they have all the necessary nutrients in the right amounts as part of how to boost immunity for your child.
+Some of the food to incorporate in your child’s diet include:

 Dealing with a child who is sick can be challenging.
-But you can take active measures to strengthen your child’s immunity and help minimize their sick days.
+Before that happens, learn how to boost immunity for your child.
+Take active measures to strengthen your child’s immunity and help minimize their sick days.